 University of Sunderland

 The university is located in the heart of Sunderland, known as the City by the Sea, only three hours from London and 90 minutes from Edinburgh.
-Sunderland is a lively coastal city with a beautiful beach, historical sites and modern city center.
+Sunderland is a lively coastal city with a beautiful beach, historical sites and a modern city center.

 • The Students' Union, in conjunction with the University, runs a bus service providing free transport between Halls of Residence, University campuses and other key venues.